projectsc/scannet/README.md

 * Linux OS
 GCC (GNU Compiler Collection) for Linux or Mac OS, available at: https://gcc.gnu.org/.

-With the installed compiler, must run the command line below to compile the file scannet.c and generate the executable file.
+After installation compiler, is required run the command line below to compile the scannet.c and generate the executable file.

 			gcc -o <EXECUTABLE NAME> scannet.c